|No-stopping in school hours outside schools|

 Update 24/2/2010 Mayfield primary school in Cambridge, the school next to which the photo just above was taken, has now decided to campaign against a ban on parking in a cycle lane on a road a few hundred metres from the school on the grounds of "concerns about where parents will leave their cars when they drop off and collect their children".
-They are prioritizing parents' cars over the safety of children.
+They are prioritizing parents' cars over the safety of children who might cycle, even on roads at a considerable distance from the school.

 Update 2011 Despite the school, and others, protesting against them, the very timid proposal of slightly widening cycle lanes on one road in Cambridge did go through - but what they did was to a much lower standard than it should and could have been.
 Note that this doesn't change the situation on the road which the school itself is one, as that's in a different road.
 Similar scenes to those in my photos continue at that school and many others in the UK, and other countries.

 school travel, including videos and photos of schools and children on bikes.
 Also see posts about the problems facing British children vs, the joy of being a Dutch child.